Evanston Township High School: History

 With a campus currently listed as 65 acres (263,000 m²), ETHS provides its students with many technically proficient facilities.
-With more than 1.2 million square feet indoors, it is the largest high school facility under one roof in the United States.
+With more than 1.2 million square feet indoors, it is often claimed to be the largest high school facility under one roof in the United States, although this claim is uncertain.
 The school's science facilities include a planetarium, greenhouse, and a two-acre (8,000 m²), on-site nature center/classroom.
 The South Technology Center (STC), formerly the Bacon Computer Center, houses over 200 computers in seven networked labs.
-Computer software is available for many courses in the curriculum.
-Near the school is the Edible Acre urban farming project, initiated by The Talking Farm, which is run with the help of ETHS volunteers during the growing season.
+Computer software is available for many courses in the curriculum and the STC is open to students and classes during all school hours.
+Near the school, across Dodge Ave. on the corner of Davis St., is the Edible Acre urban farming project, initiated by The Talking Farm, which is run with the help of ETHS volunteers during the growing season.

 Students investigate careers in computer-based SMART Labs.
 An on-site day-care center serves as a lab for child-study classes.
 Career and Technical Education offers courses that prepare students for future career possibilities.
 Classes include Child Development, Business Management, Culinary Arts, where students work hands on with food, and learn how to prepare it in a safe and sanitary way, and Auto-Tech, where students run an auto-repair lab and learn engineering applications in computer-aided design, lasers and robotics using state-of-the-art equipment.
 Music students have their own computer lab with MIDI-enabled equipment.

 The school's library, which is networked to all Illinois libraries, has a 90,000-volume collection and extensive audiovisual resources.
-Performance facilities include a 1,500-seat auditorium, two additional theaters, and a cable TV broadcasting studio.
+Performance facilities include a 1,400-seat auditorium, two additional theaters, and a cable TV broadcasting studio.

-There are 15 gyms, a dance studio and fitness/wellness center, two swimming pools, and a field-house with an indoor track and tennis courts.
-Outdoor facilities include a new track, as well as a FieldTurf stadium, baseball and soccer fields and 18 tennis courts.
+There are 12 gyms including a dance studio and fitness/wellness center, two swimming pools, and a field-house with an indoor track and tennis courts.
+Outdoor facilities include a FieldTurf stadium, outdoor track, four baseball/softball diamonds, 7 athletic fields fields and 11 tennis courts.

+In 2023, the school received media attention after it began offering AP math classes which were "restricted to students who identify as Latinx" or Black.